01 of 17

 17 of 17

 The sweetgum tree, Liquidambar styraciflua, is native to the temperate areas of eastern North America, Mexico, and Central America.
 It is easily identified by its five-pointed star-shaped leaves and hard, spiked fruits.
-It is also know as red gum because of its reddish bark.
+It is also known as red gum because of its reddish bark.

 It is the light brown bark, tinged with red that will produce a purplish/black dye bath.
 The bark is deeply fissured and has scaly ridges.
 Combine the bark with boiling water to create the dye bath.